Careers Provision at DGS

 Careers signpost

-DGS also employs the services of a Careers Adviser, from Adviza.
-Their role is to provide impartial careers information, advice and guidance.
+DGS also employs the services of a Careers Adviser, Claire.
+Her role is to provide impartial careers information, advice and guidance.

-Cathy has an office in the Sherwood Café/Year 11 area and is in school every Wednesday
+Claire has an office in the Sherwood Café/Year 11 area and is in school most Mondays and Wednesdays.

 Useful Websites